r0byt1/r0byt1/README.md

 I'm new in this coding world and I want to learn so much.

 ## Here are some ideas to get you started:
-- 🌱 I'm currently learning Python and a bit of HTML.
+- 🌱 I'm currently learning Python.
 - 👯 I’m looking torwardto doing lots of projects.
 - 🤔 I’m looking for help with anyting, really..
 - 💬 Ask me about what u want, I'm open to new coding buddys